Office of Title III and Sponsored Programs

 Office of Title III & Sponsored Programs

-The mission of the Edward Waters College Office of Sponsored Programs is to provide its administrators, faculty, staff, and students with guidance and technical assistance during the pre-award process in order to secure external sponsored funding that furthers the college's overall mission, and to provide post-award administration to ensure that all activities and expenditures and reporting are in compliance with the terms of the award.
+The Office of Sponsored Programs provides its administrators, faculty, staff, and students with guidance and technical assistance during the pre-award process in order to secure external sponsored funding that furthers the college’s overall mission, and to provide post-award administration to ensure that all activities and expenditures and reporting are in compliance with the terms of the award.

 What Is a Sponsored Program?

 In general, a Sponsored Program is any externally funded grant, contract, or cooperative agreement in which the sponsor requires financial reporting, invoicing or auditing.
 All government awards are considered Sponsored Programs as well as many corporate and foundation awards.

 Sponsored Programs are situations where the College agrees to specific conditions and/or to perform a defined scope of work as defined by the sponsor.

 An investigator-initiated project that specifies proposals for research, training, and/or service activities to an outside entity.